phdonn/LoL-Match-Prediction/README.md

 ### Bivariate Analysis

 The relationship between `golddiffat25` and `result` was analyzed using a scatter plot and a box plot.
 The scatter plot demonstrated a moderate positive trend, indicating that higher gold differences are generally associated with winning outcomes.
 The box plot showed a clear distinction in the gold difference distributions for wins and losses.
 Teams that win matches (`result = 1`) tend to have positive gold differences, while teams that lose (`result = 0`) tend to have negative or neutral gold differences.
 This analysis confirms that early-game gold leads play a critical role in determining match outcomes.
+Both graphs have more detailed analysis further down.

+<iframe
+  src="assets/gold_difference_histogram.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+<iframe
+  src="assets/gold_difference_vs_match_outcome.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

 ### Aggregate Statistics